flov/Hitchlog/README.md

   a slideshow and the user can choose where it is cropped.
 * A Google Map canvas displays the route and the distance travelled

-TODO:
-* Autocomplete for google maps address
-* Implement google metrics
-* Structure:
-  - Random hitchhikes are only shown at the main page
-  - Story gets is hidden first.
-Link points on real page
-  - A user has an overview over his hitchhikes and can edit them
-*

 Version 0.2:

 * A User can add more information to a hitchhike: